kdwedage/GitHub-Auto-Labeler/README.md

 # Instructions

 Once docker is installed.
 To run the GitHub Auto-Labeler all you need to run is the model_evaluating.py script.
 The  `-v [DATASET PATH]` is unneccessary if you do not plan on running the model_training.py or perfomance_comparison.py files.
 The `--gpus all` option may or may not work on your system without nvidia/cuda.
 Installation guide can be found here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html.
-You can attempt to run the files without it, but all my testing was down with it.
+You can attempt to run the files without it, but all my testing was done with it.

 ```bash
 sudo docker run -v [DATASET PATH] -v [SCRIPTS PATH] --gpus all -it github_auto_labeler bash